KJ30/Python_Examples/README.md

 Overview

-This respository will showcase example Python codes that I have learnt and created from Online courses and from scratch.
+This respository will showcase example Python codes that I have learnt and created from online courses and from scratch.

 Tech Stack